Understanding Every Door Direct Mail (EDDM)

-In Layman's terms, when you use EDDM, you can select the postal route(s) that serve people that best fit your ideal customer/demographic for your mailer.
+In other words, when you use EDDM, you can select the postal route(s) that serve people who best fit your ideal customer/demographic for your mailer.
 You can also use EDDM to tailor your marketing materials to better connect with each route.

 Why use EDDM?

-There are many reasons why businesses choose to use EDDM but the two which really push our clients to use it are the inexpensiveness and no mailing list needed.
+There are many reasons why businesses choose to use EDDM, but the two which really push our clients to use it are inexpensiveness and not needing a mailing list.

-The main reason for EDDM mailers be cheaper than a standard mailing is it can quality for a lower per piece rate than a standard postcard.
-The other part to why EDDM is cheaper is the lack of of a mailing list.
+The main reason for EDDM mailers being cheaper than standard mailing is that they can qualify for a lower per-piece rate than a standard postcard.
+The other part of why EDDM is cheaper is the lack of a mailing list.
 You do not have to spend the time or resources building a mailing list.
-It is still vital to pick your routes carefully as ultimately the success of your campaign rides on where you send your piece to.
+It is still vital to pick your routes carefully, as ultimately the success of your campaign rides on where you send your piece.

-With EDDM, you cannot send anything you want like you can with a normal direct mail send.
-All EDDM mailers are considered to be "flats" meaning they must match one of the following criteria:
+With EDDM, you cannot send anything you want the way you can with a normal direct mail send.
+All EDDM mailers are considered to be “flats,” meaning they must match one of the following criteria:

 - Cannot exceed a weight of 3.3oz

-You as a designer or marketer have a lot to work with using these specs from USPS.
-The most common EDDM print pieces we print at our shop is a two-sided postcard.
-These are typically from local businesses promoting a sale but we strongly recommend restaurants using EDDM as a primary marketing strategy.
+You as a designer or marketer have a lot to work with by using these specs from USPS.
+The most common EDDM print piece we print at our shop is a two-sided postcard.
+These are typically from local businesses promoting a sale, but we strongly recommend restaurants use EDDM as a primary marketing strategy.
 With these specs, you can send tri-fold menus to local residents as long as they fit the requirements.

 USPS also has requirements on the quantities delivered to each route you choose.
-On a EDDM retail account, you can send at least 200 pieces per zip code and up to 5,000 per day.
+On an EDDM retail account, you can send at least 200 pieces per zip code and up to 5,000 per day.
 If you want to send more or less than that, you will have to be using an EDDM Business Mail Entry Unit (BMEU).
-These accounts have no limits on the amount you can send which make it great for larger quantities.
+These accounts have no limits on the amount you can send which makes them great for larger quantities.